HolmesProcessing/Holmes-Totem/README.md

 ```

 2. Compile Holmes-TOTEM
-Use SBT to download all dependencies and compile the source into a working JAR file.
+Holmes-TOTEM uses SBT to download all dependencies and compile the source into a working JAR file.
 ```
 sbt assembly
 ```